adwhit/hsr/plan.md

 ## State

-* Obviously most APIs have some kind of state, if only a list of users.
+* Obviously most APIs have some kind of state, if only a list of users and (hashed) passwords.
 * State should be held in a database.
 * So, can we have 'database done right'?
 * Definitely a tricker problem.
 Aurora is probably the model